13441

 Sales Growth

-As you can see below, DoubleVerify's revenue growth has been very strong over the last two years, growing from $105.5 million in Q4 FY2021 to $172.2 million this quarter.
+As you can see below, DoubleVerify's revenue growth has been very strong over the last three years, growing from $67.59 million in Q1 2021 to $140.8 million this quarter.

 DoubleVerify Total Revenue

-Next quarter's guidance suggests that DoubleVerify is expecting revenue to grow 12.6% year on year to $138 million, slowing down from the 26.7% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $696 million at the midpoint, growing 21.6% year on year compared to the 26.6% increase in FY2023.
+Next quarter's guidance suggests that DoubleVerify is expecting revenue to grow 15.1% year on year to $154 million, slowing down from the 21.8% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 23.6% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-DoubleVerify's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 82.6% in Q4.
+DoubleVerify's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 81.1% in Q1.

 DoubleVerify Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.83 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Significantly up from the last quarter, DoubleVerify's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+That means that for every $1 in revenue the company had $0.81 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite its recent drop, DoubleVerify still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-DoubleVerify's free cash flow came in at $47.36 million in Q4, up 95.4% year on year.
+DoubleVerify's free cash flow came in at $25.38 million in Q1, up 46.5% year on year.

 DoubleVerify Free Cash Flow